How Being Brain Damaged Felt to Me

 • When engaging with anyone who hadn’t experienced brain injury, I’d consider them as normal.
 It could be implied that I no longer regarded myself to be normal.

-• I sometimes tried to appear extra positive and would say something along the lines of “In a year – I’m sure I’ll be better and looking back on my current predicament as a memory in my past.”
-When participating in the conversation I didn’t believe the words I was saying, they were lies.
+• I sometimes tried to appear extra positive, saying things along the lines of “In a year – I’m sure I’ll be better and looking back on my current predicament as a memory in my past.”
+However, I truly didn’t believe the words I was saying, they were lies.

 • I remembered that I was once normal, was successful and had a great life.
 I never felt I could return to anything approaching how I’d been.